 To make things a little bit easier we have put the unmissable information in green.
-Although there will be a series of numbers detailing the order of calls, singling out the final number which will designate the horse’s position at the finish line should be enough to make a judgement.
+Although there will be a series of numbers detailing the order of calls, singling out the final number which will designate the horse’s position at the finish line should be enough to make a judgement call.

-The other important facts are the race restrictions, course type and type of race.
+The other important facts are race restrictions, course type, and type of race.
 These are all variables which must match up with the race you are betting on to make your predictions as accurate as possible.
 The past performance results must be taken with a pinch of salt.
 Although they will give punters concrete facts to make their prediction often they can be misleading if you skim over the details.

 If the horse is a champion at stakes hurdles, then it is impossible to predict their performance within a flat race with this particular set of facts.

 Symbols and Abbreviations

 Since the program makers must compress a lot of information into a small amount of space, they usually rely on prior knowledge of the shorthand symbol used.